princeton-vl/DecorrelatedBN/README.md

 ```Bash
 luarocks install optnet
  ```
-* Install Magga (you can follow the instruction in the file  ['Install Magga.txt'](./Install_Magga.txt) ).
+* Install Magma (you can follow the instruction in the file  ['Install Magma.txt'](./Install_Magma.txt) ).
-	Note: Magga is used for the SVD on GPU.
-If you don't install Magga, you can not run the code on GPU (For all the experiment on CNNs, we run the experiment on GPU)
+	Note: Magma is used for the SVD on GPU.
+If you don't install Magma, you can not run the code on GPU (For all the experiment on CNNs, we run the experiment on GPU)

 ## Experiments in the paper